wardenenv/warden/docs/installing.md

 Install and enable [WSL2 in Windows 10](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 Install Ubuntu 20.04 or other compatible Linux version from the Windows store or [manually download distibutions](https://docs.microsoft.com/en-us/windows/wsl/install-manual).
 Launch Docker for Windows, make sure that the option for WSL2 integration is set.
-Launch wsl from your terminal of choice (the following commands are run from WSL Ubuntu environment).
+Launch wsl from your terminal of choice.

         wsl
         /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"